Before you start using Logic Jumps (PRO feature), here are a couple of suggestions:

 3. Add Logic Jumps to the Date question type

-With the Date field you have the following options:
+With the Date question you have the following options:

 - is on